erizov/Professor/semester_9/lecture_56_os_performance/cpu_scheduling_advanced/README.md

 ### Comprehension

 1. Can you explain how Cpu Scheduling Advanced works in your own words?
-2. What is the key insight or algorithm that makes Cpu Scheduling Advanced efficient?
+2. What is the key insight or approach that makes Cpu Scheduling Advanced efficient?

 ### Analysis